JetBrains/teamcity-documentation/topics/how-to.md

 You should not publish values CodeCoverageB, CodeCoverageL, CodeCoverageM, CodeCoverageC standing for block/line/method/class coverage percentage.
 TeamCity will calculate these values using their absolute parts.
 E.g. CodeCoverageL will be calculated as CodeCoverageAbsLCovered divided by CodeCoverageAbsLTotal.
 You could publish these values but in this case they will lack decimal parts and will not be useful.
 </note>

-## Recover from "Data format of the data directory (NNN) and the database (MMM) do not match" error
+## Recover from "Data format of the Data Directory (NNN) and the database (MMM) do not match" error

-If you get "Data format of the data directory (NNN) and the database (MMM) do not match." error on starting TeamCity, it means either the database or the TeamCity Data Directory were recently changed to an inconsistent state so they cannot be used together.Double\-check the database and data directory locations and change them if they are not those where the server used to store the data.
+If you get "Data format of the Data Directory (NNN) and the database (MMM) do not match." error on starting TeamCity, it means either the database or the TeamCity Data Directory were recently changed to an inconsistent state so they cannot be used together.Double\-check the database and Data Directory locations and change them if they are not those where the server used to store the data.

-If they are right, most probably it means that the server was upgraded with another database or data directory and the [consistent upgrade](upgrade.md#Upgrading+TeamCity+Server) requirement was not met for your main data directory and the database.
+If they are right, most probably it means that the server was upgraded with another database or Data Directory and the [consistent upgrade](upgrade.md#Upgrading+TeamCity+Server) requirement was not met for your main Data Directory and the database.

 To recover from the state you will need backup of the consistent state made prior to the upgrade.
-You will need to restore that backup, ensure the right locations are used for the data directory and the database and perform the TeamCity upgrade.
+You will need to restore that backup, ensure the right locations are used for the Data Directory and the database and perform the TeamCity upgrade.

 ## Debug a Build on a Specific Agent